mslib/remote-host/README.md

 **This is not a required block.**

-This block consists of an array containing all the parameters which are common to all actions.
+This block consists of an array containing all the parameters which are common to all the configured actions.

 Let's suppose that you want to configure N api calls which share a given set of parameters.
-You can then specify here a list of such parameters as well as their default values.
+You can then specify here a list of such parameters, as well as their default values.

-An example of configured ***'parameters'*** block is the following:
+An example of configured ***'actions_parameters'*** block is the following:

 ``` php
 <?php